johnno1962/injectionforxcode/README.md

 The same plugin build can now be used safely on Xcode 4 or 5.
 If, however you see the following message when you restart Xcode5, use "Activity Monitor" to kill off any "ibtoold" daemon processes running that Xcode5 forks off and then restart.

 ![Icon](http://injectionforxcode.johnholdsworth.com/socket.png)

+If you are using Injection to develop an OSX application you may need a "Run Script, Build Phase" of "rm -rf $CODESIGNING_FOLDER_PATH/Contents/MacOS/InjectionBundle*", also Storyboard Injection no longer works in Xcode 5.

 ## JetBrains AppCode IDE Support